dude-dou/3week28oct/README.md

 ---

-# Separate Job Descriptions for Each Participant
+# Separate Job Descriptions for Each Participant (pre-onboard)

 ## Forward Translation